(Updated for 2020 and beyond)

 Link Building Pro tip: don’t just create that content for your insureds.
 You must also create it for people who have the power and ability to link to your website.
 Just think about that for a second.

 3.)
 Social Proof — Make sure you have social proof on your website, preferably on the home page of the site.
-As I mentioned previously, this is extremely easy to do if you are an Advisor Evolved client.
+As I mentioned previously, this is extremely easy to do if you are an Advisor Evolved client with the use of our Conversion Cards tool.

 This means that with your website and content, you shouldn’t be trying to compete on highly competitive “head” keywords.
 Instead of trying to be everything to everyone, use medium and “long tail” keywords that target your local area.